bonitasoft/bonita-labs-doc/md/security.md

 ## REST APIs

-REST APIs are not yet secured.
-In production only Bonita platform and the plaftorm administrator should be able to access the BICI backend by e.g. configuring your network this way.
+REST APIs are secured using HTTPS and a JWT token.

 ## Elasticsearch